Sophie Smith: Senior national team

 Smith is a member of the Australian Stingers, having always wanted to get on the team.
 Her first major international competition was the 2009 FINA World Championships held in Rome.

 Smith was a member of the Stingers squad that competed at the 2010 FINA World Cup in Christchurch, New Zealand.
 In Australia's semi-final victory over Russia, she fouled out.
 In May 2010, she was a member of the team that competed at the FINA World League Asia-Oceania zone held in Osaka, Japan and Tianjin, China.
 In 2011, she was one of five Queensland women to compete for the Australians Stingers at the FINA World League competition held in Auckland, New Zealand.
 In July the same year, she was a member of the Australian Stingers that competed in the 2011 FINA World Championships in Shanghai.
 In preparation for this tournament, she attended a team training camp in Perth, Western Australia.
 She competed in the Pan Pacific Championships in January 2012 for the Australian Barbarians.
 In February 2012, she was named to the final training squad for the 2012 Summer Olympics, and as such, will attend a training camp starting on 20 February 2012 at the Australian Institute of Sport.
-The team of seventeen players will be cut to thirteen before the team departs for the Olympic games, with the announcement being made on 13 June.
+She was selected to compete at the 2012 Olympics.
 She was part of the Stingers squad that competed in a five-game test against Great Britain at the AIS in late February 2012.
 This was the team's first matches against Great Britain's national team in six years.